microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/people-picker.md

 # People-Picker component in the Microsoft Graph Toolkit

 You can use the `mgt-people-picker` web component to search for people and/or groups.
 By default, the component will search for all people and users in the organization, but you can change the behavior to also search for groups, or only groups.
 You can also filter the search to a specific group.
+Additionally, you can include email addresses of people that are not in your contact list.

 ## Example